scottferg/goat/README.md

         // Verifies that the session associated with this request has a goat.User associated with it,
         // otherwise it redirects to unauthorized
         NewAuthSessionInterceptor(normal, unauthorized Handler) Interceptor

+# Templates

+Goat provides some conveniences for the built-in `html/template` package, provided that you parse your templates through the framework:

+	tFuncs = map[string]interface{}{
+		"truncate":   truncate,
+		"prettyDate": prettyDate,
+	}
+	ts = goat.ParseTemplates("templates", "templates/*.html", tFuncs, []string{"{%", "%}"})

+Convenience template functions can be found in the package documentation.